rickulland/CoCo-www/wwwV2/README.md

 An appendix, like, the thing that can get appendicits. gotoHost calls this to get an IP address for ‘hostname’.
 First checks dd/SYS/hosts, if nothing found shell to the host command and create one.
 Will be assimilated.

 <i>drawTable</i>
 RSN.
 I couldn't find a way to emulate tables in a bookmark file, so me made a different file.
-Written, not running yet.
+Written, not quite running yet.

-And after all this, you'll probably get one page.
-WWW still has a huge bug, it's not pausing properly at end of page /html, server gets mad and we find a ‘bad request’ header in the receive buffer.
+And after all this, you'll probably get only a page or two.
+The next bug is not pausing properly at end of page /html.
+The server gets mad and we find a ‘bad request’ header in the receive buffer.
 Been ignoring this until everything else can get to that bug;-)